flokoe/dotfiles-devcontainer/README.md

-# dotfiles-devcontainer
+# Dotfiles for Development Containers

-Special dotfiles to use in Development Container.
+This repository contains dotfiles specifically used in [devcontainers](https://containers.dev/).